vavrek/oa-arch/README.md

 ## Description
 Open Assistant is an open source voice assistant able to complete operating system tasks using spoken commands.

-Written in Python, Open Assistant also uses a number of bash shell scripts, and is able to function and update language model files entirely offline.
+Written in Python, Open Assistant also uses a number of bash shell scripts, and is able to function entirely offline.

+Updating language model files is managed internally, without internet access.
 Commands and vocal recordings never leave the machine.

 ## Video Demonstrations
 Version 0.00: